6.3 Specimen Collection & Basic Care

 - If a question asks whether a basic CNA performs a finger-stick glucose check, the safe answer is that it is outside the basic CNA scope unless additionally trained and authorized.

-- The CNA does observe and report signs of low blood sugar (shakiness, sweating, confusion, weakness) and high blood sugar (excessive thirst, frequent urination, drowsiness) to the nurse.
+- The CNA does observe and report signs of low blood sugar (shakiness, sweating, confusion, weakness, hunger) and high blood sugar (excessive thirst, frequent urination, drowsiness, fruity breath) to the nurse.

-- The CNA does help the nurse by reporting whether the resident ate, and by following the diabetic care plan (meal timing, foot care, skin checks).
+- The CNA does support diabetic care by reporting whether the resident ate, following the care plan for meal timing, and assisting with foot care and daily skin checks.

-A recurring Florida exam theme: when a task involves invasive procedures, sterile technique, medication, or clinical judgment, it is usually outside the CNA scope.
+A recurring Florida exam theme: when a task involves an invasive procedure, sterile technique, medication administration, or clinical judgment, it is usually outside the CNA scope.
 The correct CNA action is to observe accurately, report to the nurse, and stay within trained and authorized tasks.
-Performing a task you are not authorized to do puts the resident at risk and your registry standing in jeopardy.
+Performing a task you are not authorized to do — even when a nurse asks — puts the resident at risk and your registry standing in jeopardy; the right response is to communicate the scope limit, not to silently comply or to refuse rudely.

 | Error | Consequence |